 Dental, medical refuse to fix front teeth for injured teen

 A stranger’s kindness can make a world of difference.
-A local dentist has volunteered to restore a smile to the face of a Rockford student after a devastating injury caused her to loose her front teeth.
+A local dentist has volunteered to restore a smile to the face of a Rockford student after a devastating injury caused her to lose her front teeth.
 He heard about her plight as a group of her friends held a car wash to help raise funds for dental work that dental and medical insurance refused, claiming it is optional cosmetic surgery.

 Annah will be a senior at Rockford School this fall.
 She was in a longboarding accident this past May which caused horrific injuries, including the loss of a number of teeth.
 Her friend saw how badly she was injured and called an ambulance.
 It turned out Annah was very seriously injured.
 She had to have her mouth wired shut for six weeks, and spent her seventeenth birthday in the hospital.
 The surgeries she endured following the accident included putting plates and screws put in her chin.
 She had also had many of her back teeth knocked out, along with the top three front teeth.
 According to family members, her medical insurance says it’s considered dental and her dental insurance is saying it’s cosmetic.
 Neither of the insurance companies will pay for her teeth.